I give you shelter, warmth, and a place to make memories in the mountains.

 Reservations are made by contacting the caretaker by phone or email.
 Slovenians are quite fluent in English, so don’t worry about anything getting lost in translation.
-And for an even easier ride, or hike, you can opt for a lovely hut-to-hike experience package like that suits your needs.
+And for an even easier ride or hike, you can opt for a lovely hut-to-hike experience package that suits your needs.

 As the phrase implies, hut-to-hut hiking involves exploring the mountains in stages by walking from one hut to another.
 It’s as traditional as the huts themselves.

 We’ll be taking you on one such amazing walk, led by an experienced mountain guide.
 This thematic trail is easy and suitable for everyone.
 It runs through some of the most scenic sites the Julian Alps have to offer and includes the chance to visit 7 stunning Triglav lakes.
 Each lake has its own story to tell and so will you.
 It’ll be about lush pastures and mountain meadows, towering peaks, mysterious lakes, and the thrill of sleeping in authentic Slovenian mountain huts.